Sara-Harvey/one-line-diary-api/README.md

 # README
-See the One-Line Diary frontend repo, here: https://github.com/Sara-Harvey/one-line-diary-frontend.
+The front end files are included in this repo, and are also here: https://github.com/Sara-Harvey/one-line-diary-frontend.

 The One-Line Diary is super minimal blogging app that lets users call entries by category, and browse the records for several days at a glance.